Tokyo in Motion ~ quiet sunrises to neon nights

-Tokyo resists easy descriptions.
-In one moment, you’re standing before a centuries-old temple, and in the next you’re lost in a maze of neon lights and crowded streets.
-It is a city of contrasts, where tradition and innovation collide at every corner.
-The mornings are filled with workers rushing to trains, shoppers browsing open-air markets, and quiet moments of prayer at shrines.
+Nothing quite prepares you for Tokyo.
+One moment you are standing before a centuries old temple, incense drifting through the morning air, and the next you are swallowed by a maze of neon lights and crowded streets.
+The mornings are filled with workers rushing to trains, shoppers browsing open air markets, and quiet moments of prayer at shrines.
 At night the energy shifts but never slows.
-Streets glow with flashing signs, small izakayas spill out laughter and conversation, and the city hums with an electric pulse.
-Tokyo is both orderly and complex, steeped in tradition yet always embracing change.
-People here seem proud of that balance, finding their rhythm in a metropolis of more than 13 million.
+Streets glow with flashing signs, small izakayas spill out laughter and conversation, and somewhere beneath it all the city keeps its own quiet rhythm.
+People here seem proud of that balance, finding their place in a metropolis of more than thirteen million.

 Sensō-ji Temple